pop-os/virtualbox/src/VBox/ValidationKit/testboxscript/win/readme.txt

 5. Disable Automatic updates.
 (No rebooting during tests, thank you!)

+   Ideally we would prevent windows from even checking for updates to avoid influencing benchmarks and such, however the microsofties aren't keen on it.
+   So, disable it as much as possible.

+   W10: gpedit.msc -> "Administrative Templates" -> "Windows Components"
+   -> "Windows Update":
+     - "Configure Automatic Updates": Enable and select "2 - Notify for download and notiy for install".
+     - "Allow Automatic Updates immediate installation": Disable.
+     - "No auto-restart with logged on users for scheduled automatic updates installations": Enabled.

 6. Go to the group policy editor (gpedit.msc) and change "Computer Configuration" -> "Windows Settings" -> "Security Settings" -> "Local Policies" -> "Security Options" -> "Network security: LAN Manager authentication level"